Tsury/ow-devcools/README.md

 *   **Unpacked Indicator:** Clearly see which apps are loaded from disk (Unpacked) vs installed from the store.
 *   **Themes:** Built-in Dark and Light modes.
 *   **Non-Intrusive:** Runs entirely in Chrome, not injected into your games.

+## Window Matching

+DevCools uses `overwolf.windows.getCurrentWindow()` to correctly identify and name your open app windows.
+This ensures accurate matching even if multiple windows share the same HTML file.

+**Important:** If your app manipulates the `overwolf` object or uses a custom wrapper that modifies the behavior of `getCurrentWindow()` outside of the standard supported forms, you may encounter issues with window identification and DevTools matching.

+Supported forms:
+1.  **Callback (Standard):** `getCurrentWindow(callback)` returning an object.
+2.  **Callback (String):** `getCurrentWindow(callback)` returning a JSON string.
+3.  **Promise (Object):** `getCurrentWindow()` returning a Promise that resolves to an object.
+4.  **Promise (String):** `getCurrentWindow()` returning a Promise that resolves to a JSON string.

+If you experience issues with window matching, please open an issue describing your setup and how you manipulate the Overwolf API so we can add support for it.

 ## Packages Hider (Optional)